Olive Oil History

 Olive oil is one of the oldest foods in the world.
 It’s a staple in The Mediterranean Diet, but it’s enjoyed by people all over the globe.
 What makes extra virgin olive oil so special?
 And where did it come from?
 Let’s take a look at the history of this ancient food.

 - Olive Oil In Modern History

+Olive oil has been around for centuries, and its origins are fascinating but was the humble olive originally used for something other than olive oil for consumption?
 Fossil evidence indicates the olive tree had its origins some 20-40 million years ago in the Oligocene era.
 Evidence of the first olive cultivation has been found on the border between Turkey and Syria, in the period around 6000-8000 years ago.
 A recent DNA study of fossilized pollen has helped to narrow it down to this period.

 For thousands of years olive oil main function was for lighting lamps rather than culinary use.
 Edible olives seem to date back to around the Bronze age (3150 to 1200 BCE).
 Over the ages the cultivation of olives and olive oil pressing managed to decrease the bitterness in olives and olive oil, also increase production.